charon/charon/README.md

 * User invitation workflow with reminders.
 * Centralized management communities and roles inside communities.
 * Allowing users to link many other authentication providers to their accounts.
+* Federation: other authentication providers can be other Charon instances.
 * U2F support.
+* Integration with identify verification providers without exposing details to apps (i.e., app just learns that user has been verified, is unique user, and has satisfied KYC requirements, without learning anything more about the user beyond what user exposes in their identity).
 * Support for melding of multiple accounts and identities into one. [#1](https://gitlab.com/charon/charon/issues/1)
 * Stable reactivity-enabled API, which is used by Charon's frontend as well.
 * Support for identity impersonation, multiple identites per app, and ad-hoc anonymous identites. [#1](https://gitlab.com/charon/charon/issues/1)